 Seafood stock is made from a mixture of water and/or broth infused with seafood shells or bones (carcasses), vegetables, and aromatics.
 Here, I toast the shells in a pan to bring out their flavors.
 The shells then simmer in a liquid with vegetables until the stock turns a deep golden-brown color.

 - This seafood stock is made in a single pot and is very hands-off!
 No need to roast the seafood shells or vegetables separately.
-It yields 2 cups so it's a perfect small batch option.
+It yields just about 4 cups so it's a perfect small-batch option.

 - My method is very flexible, depending on what you have!
 I've used crab shells, shrimp shells, and a mix of both and they all yield delicious results.
 You can even add in some fish bones if you have them.